Espace Léopold: Hemicycle

 Members are arranged in a hemicycle according to their political groups who are ordered left to right according to their alignment.
-However the non-attached members are seated towards on the right towards the outer ring without a front bench seat.
+However, the non-attached members are seated on the right towards the outer ring without a front bench seat.
 All desks are equipped with microphones, headphones for interpretation and electronic voting equipment.
 The leaders of the groups sit on the front benches at the centre, and in the very centre is a podium for guest speakers.
-The remaining half of the circular chamber is primarily composed of the raised area where the President and staff sit.
-Behind them there is an EU flag attached to the wall with national flags above it.
+The remaining half of the circular chamber is primarily composed of the raised area where the president and staff sit.
+Behind them, there is an EU flag attached to the wall with national flags above it.

 Interpreters' booths are located behind them and along the sides of the chamber, while public galleries are located at the rear.
-Further benches are provided between the sides of the raised area and the MEPs, these are taken up by the council on the far left and the commission on the far right.
+Further benches are provided between the sides of the raised area and the MEPs; these are taken up by the Council of the European Union on the far left and the European Commission on the far right.
 The chamber as a whole is of a wooden design, unlike the hemicycle in Strasbourg, and was extensively renovated in 2003 to create more seats and interpretation booths for the 2004 EU enlargement.